Alaere00/TranslateMe-backend/README.md

 TranslateMe-Backend relies on:

 Pillow library
-Google Cloud Vision Api
-Google Translate Api

 Google Firebase
 * Firestore Database
 * Storage

+Google Cloud Vision Api

+Google Translate API

 # Getting Started

 # Google Cloud Vision API

-Users will need to create a google cloud account and create
+To use the Google Cloud vision API, you need to create a service account.
+Steps for this can be found in the Cloud Vision API documentation guides.
+Next, you will create a service account key that is a JSON file.
+The JSON file will be loaded in the root directory.
+You will also need to install Google Cloud into the python environment to use the API.

 # Google Translate API

+You need to set up a project and enable the Cloud Translation API.
+They will ask for billing information, though Google provides a $300 credit to use the API.
+Next, you need to create a service account and download the service key.
+Once downloaded, place the JSON file at the root directory and set the environment variable to the file path.

 # Google Firebase